soham595/imgCompressor/README.md

 SETUP The Project ->

+Install Python3, pip in your system.

 > virtualenv djangoenv

+Move to your virtual environment -
 > cd djangoenv

 > cd Scripts

+Activate Your virtual environment.
 > activate

+Install all the reruired packages using the following command -
 > pip install -r requirements.txt

+> python manage.py runserver  -> to start the server

 Add 'livereload' to the INSTALLED_APPS, before 'django.contrib.staticfiles' if this is used: